GetUsernameFromDatabase/discord-server-bot/README.md

 **USNTABLE**: Due to conversion to typescript and dependencies major version changes

 This is a discord server bot made for personal use
-_This is not meant to be used for multiple discord servers_
+_aka usage for multiple servers is not prioritized during development and testing_

 This bot: